Emancipation of Art on the Internet

 Any debate on-line should be taken and handled as seriously as “in real life”.
 This is why an enhanced on-line debate takes place in a setting based on three practices: no fee, no ad, no registration.
 To ensure good standards, this website adopts the following rules:

-§ 2: Debaters shall remain courteous and abstain from any kind of abuse.
+§ 2: Be always courteous and abstain from abusive language.

 The aim is to foster elaborated critical reasoning by encouraging slower, moderate and methodical thinking.
-While receivers have to legal right to react to any on-line content in a quick, spontaneous and extreme manner, no sender has a moral obligation to publish such reactions on his or her website.
+While receivers have the legal right to react to any on-line content in a quick, spontaneous and extreme manner, no sender has a moral obligation to publish such reactions on her website.

 Although debate on this website is open to contributions from any receiver, the debate itself deserves to be respected.
 This website regards it as its duty to protect its debates from any kind of debasement.

-Proportional commitment: Participation requires proportional commitment.
-The commitment is proportional if all debaters commit a similar amount of time, energy, length and respect of others to their contributions.
-It is not proportional when e.g. a debater spends one month to compose a lengthy and courteous contribution, and another spends five minutes to write a few offensive summary words.
+Participation in this debate requires proportional commitment.
+The commitment is proportional if all debaters commit a similar amount of time, energy, length and respect of others in their contributions.
+It is not proportional when e.g. a debater spends one month to compose a lengthy and courteous contribution, and another spends two minutes to answer with a quick tirade.

 Would you like to propose your own topic of debate?
-Please send your proposal and/or opening contribution to the above e-mail.
+Please send your proposal or opening contribution to the e-mail below.

 Links and Contact

 This is an open debate and your contribution is welcome.
-If you wish to react to this outline, please read the rules of enhanced debate and send your intervention to Gregorius Vatis Advena.
+If you wish to react to this essay, please read the rules of enhanced debate before sending your contribution.

 Responsible for this website: